-Chard contains the compound syringic acid, which has shown to manage blood sugar levels by inactivating the enzyme alpha-glucosidase.
-This inactivation has shown to inhibit the breakdown of complex carbohydrates into simple sugars, helping stabilize the body’s blood sugar level.
+Chard contains the compound syringic acid, which has shown to regulate blood sugar levels by inactivating the enzyme alpha-glucosidase.
+This inactivation was shown to inhibit the breakdown of complex carbohydrates into simple sugars, helping stabilize the body’s blood sugar level.

 Chard is loaded with the antioxidant beta-carotene.
 Beta-carotene consumption has been linked with improved eye health and the risk reduction of macular degeneration, glaucoma, night blindness, and other vision-related conditions.

 4. Chard can help decrease blood pressure and improve heart health.

 Chard contains high potassium and low sodium.
 Chard also contains antioxidants that contribute to reducing blood pressure and stress on the heart.

 5. Chard can progress hair health.